magicmq/pyspigot-documentation/quickstart.md

 ## Download and Load PySpigot

+PySpigot is officially supported on Spigot and Paper and on Minecraft versions 1.12.2 and newer.
+I cannot guarantee that PySpigot will work outside of these conditions, but some users report success on other server softwares and/or older MC versions.

 Download the latest version of PySpigot from [GitHub](https://github.com/magicmq/pyspigot) or from [Spigot](https://www.spigotmc.org/resources/pyspigot.111006/).
 Drop the downloaded Jar file into your plugins folder and start your server.

 ## Creating Your First Script